 You will need to create separate MigrationWiz projects for each file share.
 The reason for this is that each project will need to point at a different container and will need to potentially point to a different destination SharePoint site.

-The following items will be migrated from the File Server to SharePoint: (Migration of versions is NOT supported with this migration)
+The following items will be migrated from the File Server to SharePoint:

 - Folder structure